manishhemnani06/LINKEDIN_JOB_ANALYSIS_/README.md

 <h2>
   🥅Objective-
 </h2>
 - This project is for learning purposes.
-So, considering that got this task from a Reputated I.T.
+So, considering that got this task from a reputated I.T.
 Learning Insitute to analysis the current job role for Data Analysis and Data Science.
 So, for that we scraped the data from Linkedin.

 <h2>